yuchdev/mhddos_proxy/README-EN.md

 ### 3. 🛠 Options (check out more in the [CLI](#cli) section)

-**All options can be combined**, you can specify them either before and after the list of targets
+All options can be combined, you can specify them either before and after the list of targets

-Change the workload: `-t XXXX`; the maximum number of simultaneously open connections; the default is 7500 (or 1500 if the machine has only one CPU).
+- Change the workload: `-t XXXX`; the maximum number of simultaneously open connections; the default is 7500 (or 1500 if the machine has only one CPU).

-    python3 runner.py -t 7500 https://ria.ru https://tass.ru

-To monitor information about the progress, add the `--debug` flag for the text, `--table` for the table-style display
+- To monitor information about the progress, add the `--debug` flag for the text, `--table` for the table-style display

-    python3 runner.py --debug https://ria.ru https://tass.ru

-Consider adding your IP/VPN to the attack (especially when running on dedicated server)
+- Consider adding your IP/VPN to the attack (especially when running on dedicated server), add flag `--vpn`

-    python3 runner.py https://ria.ru https://tass.ru --vpn

-To use targets provided by https://t.me/itarmyofukraine2022 add the `--itarmy` option
+- To use targets provided by https://t.me/itarmyofukraine2022, add the `--itarmy` flag

-    python3 runner.py --itarmy --debug

 ### 4. 📌 Help with finding new proxies for mhddos_proxy
 The script itself and installation instructions are here: https://github.com/porthole-ascend-cinnamon/proxy_finder